 The park conceals an associated car park for residents below ground level with a structural roof to support outside amenity gardens, dog walking facilities and a trafficked area for pedestrians and light maintenance vehicles.

 All new planning consents require a comprehensive SuDS plan as defined by CIRIA guidelines, ideally including the 4 main design criteria for SuDS Design.

-Rain water run off has to be attenuated, and in a densly populated and high amenity site there is little room to provide the commonly used deep buried tanks.
-These often clash with utilities, and the challenge is to utilise the amenity area and overlay the underground car park podium deck with a shallow attenuation system which can withstand the loading of light maintenance vehicle traffic.
+Rain water run-off has to be attenuated, and in a densely populated and high amenity site there is little room to provide the commonly used deep buried tanks.
+These often clash with utilities, and the challenge is to adopt the amenity area and overlay the underground car park podium deck with a shallow attenuation system which can withstand the light maintenance vehicle traffic.

-The ABG blueroof Podium Deck attenuation system was selected and designed to receive the maximum storm event and withstand loadings from light vehicles.
-The system incorporates ABG restrictor chambers at the outlets which are set to outflow to allowable discharge rates.
-Each chamber filters the water and fits into the landscape to facilitate a pleasant attractive environment for the public.
-The final solution elegantly meets each of key SuDS Design recommendations of adequate attenuation quantity, improving the water quality, blending with the landscaping to form a high functioning amenity area and supporting biodiversity via stored water under planted areas.
+The ABG blueroof Podium Deck attenuation system was calculated to receive the designed storm event and withstand loadings from light vehicles.
+The system incorporates ABG restrictor chambers above rainwater outlets which are set to outflow to allowable discharge rates.
+Each chamber filters the water and fits into the landscape to facilitate a pleasant, attractive environment for the public.
+The final solution elegantly meets each of the key SuDS Design recommendations for attenuating water quantity, improving water quality, providing amenity and supporting biodiversity with water irrigation for planted areas.

 Typical cross section showing raised planter area incorporating car park smoke venting shafts and trafficked area designed to take light maintenance vehicles.
 The blueroof attenuation is placed just above the waterproofing membrane